Arthur Toedtman Memorial Scholarship

 Grace Smith

 Grace Smith is a recent graduate of Jacksonville High School.
 She is the daughter of Shawn Smith and granddaughter of Everett and Linda Schofield.
-Grace is currently attending Illinois State University studying Acting with the School of Theatre and Dance.
+Grace is currently attending Illinois State University studying Acting at the School of Theatre and Dance.
 She aspires to pursue a career in the theatrical arts, either touring the world performing shows professionally or working at Disney World.
 Throughout Jr. High and High School, she has worked both on stage and off in multiple theatrical productions across the central Illinois area.
 She has also gotten the privilege to work alongside her grandfather, owner of Schofield’s Pest Control, and help out with the business.
 Everett has taught her so much about the pest control/business world and life lessons that she will never forget.
 Grace would like to thank God, the ICPA for this great honor, her amazing mother and grandmother for all of their encouragement, and she would like to thank her grandfather for the opportunities to work alongside him and for teaching her to be in the moment and chase her dreams no matter what anyone tells her.
 Grace is so honored to be receiving this scholarship and cannot wait to further her education at Illinois State University.

 Claudia Chambers